December 5, 2013

 - Erigo therapy

 She received Erigo therapy for five weeks with short interruptions because of her status of health (e.g. she had short apnoea and examinations, where therapy was not possible).
 Erigo treatment was done at least 3 times per week, mostly 5 times.
-In total, she received 18 times Erigo treatment until now.
+In total, she received 18 times Erigo treatment so far.

 - Cadence changing with 24 steps/min to 52 steps/min.